Mann family

+The Mann family (/ˈmæn/ MAN, /ˈmɑːn/ MAHN; [ˈman]) is a German dynasty of novelists and an old Hanseatic family of patricians from Lübeck.
+It is known for being the family of the Nobel Prize for Literature laureate Thomas Mann.

 History

 Originally the Manns were merchants, allegedly already in the 16th century in Nuremberg, documented since 1611 in Parchim, since 1713 in Rostock and since 1775 in Lübeck.
 There they became wealthy grain merchants, a Hanseatic family and as such members of the small ruling class of the Free City of Lübeck, a city republic and state of the German Empire.
 The symbol in the family's coat of arms is Mercury, the ancient god of commerce (as well as of eloquence).

 The family's most famous member is Nobel Prize for Literature laureate Thomas Mann, who portrayed his own family and social class in the novel Buddenbrooks.
 In 1877, Thomas Mann's father Thomas Johann Heinrich Mann was elected Senator of Lübeck (corresponding to presiding minister of a government office in other German states).